lengocanh/UdacityProject2/README.md

 There are some data in categories has 'related-2', after review some data, I suggest it's not related.
 And I convert all 'related-2' to 'related-0'<br>

-Some data has url in the message, I replace url by "urlplaceholder" in tokenize function<br>

 Almost of categories are imbalanced, I used  parameters 'clf__estimator__class_weight': ['balanced', 'balanced_subsample']<br>

 Some categories have few message can be remove like child_alone, offer, tool, shop as model don't have data to train.<br>